alvaro-freire/utils/git/gpg.md

 ## Generating a GPG key

+Run this command to generate a GPG key:

 ```sh
 gpg --full-generate-key
 ```

 > try `gpg --default-new-key-algo rsa4096 --gen-key` if the previous command failed.

+Now you need to print the list of GPG keys in your system:

 ```sh
 gpg --list-secret-keys --keyid-format=long